 This course provides a framework for understanding the role molecular biology plays in the pathophysiology and treatment of the most prevalent oncologic and hematologic malignancies, as well as benign and drug-induced hematologic conditions.
 Students will apply evidence-based principles in assessing/monitoring appropriate therapy for these patients.
-Prereq: PSCI 412 with a grade of C or higher.
+Prereq: PSCI 410, PSCI 412 both with a grade of C or higher.